 Your driveway or vehicle crossing connects your property to the road by crossing the nature strip.
 It must meet the following requirements:

-- Be a minimum of 3 metres and a maximum of 6 metres wide.
-If you wish to construct a crossing exceeding these measurements, it must be assessed on an individual basis
+- Minimum width of 3 metres and a maximum width of 6 metres.
+To construct a crossing exceeding these measurements, it must be assessed on an individual basis

-- Comply with the individual requirements of other asset owners with existing infrastructure (including maintaining safe distances or upgrading assets such as power poles and drainage or other pits) as required
+- Comply with requirements of other asset owners with existing infrastructure as required.
+Including, maintaining safe distances or upgrading assets such as power poles and drainage or other pits

-- Nearby trees must be at least 1.5 metres from the proposed driveway (a greater offset may be required for mature trees in accordance with City of Greater Bendigo's Urban Tree Management policy)
+- Nearby trees must be at least 1.5 metres from the proposed driveway.
+A greater offset may be required for mature trees in accordance with the City's Urban Tree Management policy

 You must consult with your neighbours if works are adjacent to the front of their property or affect them in any way.

 If any utility pits are close to the works (within 1m) you will need to contact the relevant authority about their requirements.
 Relocation of any service is at your expense.

 Removal of street trees, if approved, will also be at the applicants' expense.
 Due to numerous factors the City does not permit the relocation of existing street trees by landowners.
 More information about the process for removing an existing street tree can be found in the Urban Tree Management Policy.

 Apply to construct a driveway or vehicle crossing